 What motivated you to face those challenges head-on?
 The love of my entire family—my husband and my three children, sisters, mother, and brother who is in Canada, and would call every week to get an update on my health.
 I just felt that they needed me more than I needed them.
 They were my strength.

 What advice would you give a breast cancer patient who has just been diagnosed?

 - Never get discouraged by the news

 - Accept the bad news even if it is hard to hear—acceptance is key to the recovery process

 - Be positive

 - Have faith that they will be healed

 - Seek help and advice—do not deal with it on your own

 How has having breast cancer impacted your daily life?
 At first, I had to be dependent on everybody as I could not drive, cook or do my housework.
 My arms were stiff and numb, so I had to exercises often.
-I still cannot be in a big crowd as my white blood cell count is low, I cannot be in the sun.
+I still cannot be in a big crowd as my white blood cell count is low; I cannot be in the sun.
 Before I had cancer, I used to go at sea every Saturday to assist with the Sailing competition, which I really enjoyed.
 Unfortunately, now I have to keep away from this activity, and I feel sad about this each time I see my colleague boarding the boat.
 I only do the administrative duties as I am also the Secretary of the Association.
-I get tired easily, and have to limit the amount of work I do.
+I get tired quickly and have to limit the amount of work I do.
 I can work for up to 4 hours a day, and then I have to rest.